Scottish Aviation Between the Wars: Clubs, Carriers, and Civil Routes - Enhanced Edition

 Clydeside Aviation Volume Two includes new details on air ambulances, documenting Scotland's pioneering use of aircraft for medical transportation.
 Air ambulance operations represented one of aviation's most socially valuable applications, demonstrating how aircraft could serve humanitarian needs while maintaining aviation capabilities.
 These operations established procedures for medical aviation that would prove valuable during wartime.

 Air ambulance operations in Scotland during the inter-war period connected remote communities with medical facilities, demonstrating aviation's potential for serving social needs.
 These operations required specialized aircraft modifications, trained medical personnel, and operational procedures for medical emergencies.
-The comprehensive documentation of air ambulance operations ensures that the complete story of Scotland's medical aviation innovation is properly preserved.

 The First British Helicopter: Weir W5 and Raymond Pullin